Analyzing Functional Data with a Mixture of Covariance Structures Using a Curve-Based Sampling Scheme: Nonlinear Functional Regression Model with Varying Covariance Structures

-However, as illustrated in Figure \ref{fig:FoG-real-intro}, the functional response can exhibit continuously alterable covariance structures.
-We therefore need a new model to fit this type of data.
-The key idea is to introduce a latent process with finite states, each state is associated with a distinct covariance structure.
+The key idea is to introduce a latent process with finite states, where each state is associated with a distinct covariance structure.
 We propose the following nonlinear functional regression model with continuous-time hidden states: Here, $z(t)$ is the hidden state process, where $m$ specifies one of the $M$ (potentially unknown) distinct states.
 Referring to Figure \ref{fig:FoG-real-intro}, we have two states, i.e., $M=2$, where $z(t)=1$ indicates normal walking and $z(t)=2$ is the freezing of gait.
 We assume that the hidden state process follows a continuous-time Markov model (CTMM), which will be detailed later.
 The CTMM model accounts for the dependency of each state not only on the preceding state but also on the time duration spent in that state \citep{ross1996stochastic}.

 In contrast to conventional HMMs that impose the output independent assumption\textemdash where the observation $y(t_i)$ depends solely on the current state $z(t_i)$ and is conditionally independent of other observations $\{y(t),t\neq t_i\}$ given $z(t)$, our framework allows responses to exhibit continuous dependency given the hidden states.
 This is critical for modeling gradual state transitions, as depicted in Figure \ref{fig:FoG-real-intro}, where covariance structures evolve smoothly rather than abruptly.